kataras/iris/_examples/tutorial/vuejs-todo-mvc/README.md

 Many articles have been written, in the past, that lead developers not to use a web framework because they are useless and "bad".
 I have to tell you that there is no such thing, it always depends on the (web) framework that you’re going to use.
 At production environment,  we don’t have the time or the experience to code everything that we wanna use in the applications, and if we could are we sure that we can do better and safely than others?
 In short term: **Good frameworks are helpful tools for any developer, company or startup and "bad" frameworks are waste of time, crystal clear.**

-You’ll need only two dependencies:
+You’ll need two dependencies:

+1. Vue.js, for our client-side requirements.
+Download it from [here](https://vuejs.org/), latest v2.
-1. The Iris Web Framework, for our server-side requirements.
+2. The Iris Web Framework, for our server-side requirements.
 Can be found [here](https://github.com/kataras/iris), latest v10.
-2. Vue.js, for our client-side requirements.
-Download it from [here](https://vuejs.org/), latest v2.

 > If you have Go already installed then just execute `go get -u github.com/kataras/iris` to install the Iris Web Framework.